 Getting Rid of Bronchitis

 What kind of bronchitis do you have?
 The first step in getting rid of bronchitis is to figure out what kind of bronchitis you have.
 Have you had any other respiratory illnesses lately?
-This would include the common cold, a sinus infection, influenza, or pneumonia.
-If so, it is probable that the same factors that caused the other illness have also brought on your bronchitis.
+The common cold, a sinus infection, influenza, or pneumonia?
+Yes?
+It may be the culprit in bringing upon your bronchitis.
 The only way to be sure is to have a doctor look you over.
-With proper testing, it can usually be determined if the illness is viral, bacterial, or environmental.
+With proper testing, it can usually be determined which kind of bronchitis you are afflicted with: viral, bacterial, or environmental.

 Bronchitis is very rarely caused by bacteria.
-In less than 10 percent of cases, bronchitis can be caused by a bacterial infection.
-These are some of the same bacteria that cause bacterial pneumonia, an inflammation of the lung tissue.
-Pneumonia is a miserable and dangerous condition that can kill you.
+According to the kindly doctor folks again at the Mayo Clinic website, less than 10 percent of bronchitis cases are caused by a bacterial infection.
+These are some of the same bacteria that cause bacterial pneumonia – inflammation of the lung tissue.
+Pneumonia is a miserable and dangerous condition.
 However, if it is diagnosed and treated properly with the right antibiotics (assuming the bacteria aren’t resistant), the outlook is good for both bacterial bronchitis and pneumonia.

 Keep on coughing.
-Cough suppressants can give you some relief, but you’ll want to keep coughing to clear the crap out of there.
-As long as a cough is productive (another way of saying phlegmy), it is a healthy thing for your body to do.
-If the cough becomes dry, wheezy-sounding, or if there is ever severe pain or blood in the sputum, you should get things checked out by a doctor.
+Cough suppressants (like Sucrets or any cough drop) can give you some relief, but you’ll want to keep coughing to clear the crap out.
+As long as a cough is productive (another way of saying phlegmy), it’s good for your body.
+If becomes dry, wheezy-sounding, or if there is ever severe pain or blood in the sputum, you should get things checked out pronto.

 If you can’t seem to shake the illness, you might have chronic bronchitis.
+Generally speaking, this cough is worse in the morning and in damp, cold weather.
+You may cough up an ounce or more of yellow mucus each day (again…eeewwww).
 If the cough persists for more than three months in any given year, you have what is called chronic bronchitis.
-This means that rather than being caused by a temporary infection, your bronchitis is probably the result of some kind of injury or persistent irritation, like smoking.
-It could have been all of the coughing you did when your illness started that caused the injury.
-Or the result of an exposure to one of the environmental hazards listed above.
+This means that your bronchitis is probably the result of some kind of injury or persistent irritation, like smoking.
+Or it could have been all of the coughing you did when your illness started that caused the injury, maybe even the result of an exposure to one of the environmental hazards listed above.
 Or damage from a particularly bad allergic reaction.
-There are medications, such as corticosteroids and bronchodilators, which can alleviate symptoms.
-However, the best way to prevent flare-ups is to avoid whatever caused the problem in the first place.
+There are medications, such as corticosteroids and bronchodilators, which can alleviate these symptoms.
+However, the best way to prevent flare-ups is to avoid and remove yourself from whatever caused the problem in the first place.

 Natural Methods for Getting Rid of Bronchitis

 Quit smoking.
-The number one thing you can do to help you get rid of bronchitis is to quit smoking and stay away from smoke and other pollutants.
+The number one thing The American Lung Association says that you can do to help you get rid of chronic bronchitis is to quit smoking and stay away from smoke and other pollutants.
+This is kind of an obvious bit of advice, but some that should be heeded.
 Any smoke you inhale is going to exacerbate an existing irritation, and enough exposure will definitely cause a new one.
-There is no excuse anymore—just quit!

 Humidifiers.
-Having enough humidity in a room will help keep your cough productive, which will help get the crap out of your lungs.
+Having enough humidity in a room will help keep your cough productive, which will help get that crap out of your lungs.
 It will also cut down on irritation to other parts of your airways by keeping them from drying out.
-Taking hot baths and wafting warm teas will help with this, too.
+Taking hot baths and showers will help with this, too.

 Teas and herbs.
 We need a lot of liquids when we are sick, and drinking a cup of warm something can be soothing when you are suffering from respiratory problems.
 Adding some ginger or citrus and honey to the mix helps to lubricate the throat, and can act as a natural expectorant.
 Ginger, lemon, thyme, bay leaf, savory, onions, and almonds are all said to have positive attributes in this situation.
-I don’t think they would taste good all mixed together, though.
+They might mix well together – but I wouldn’t chance it, otherwise you might toss your cookies.